leonardogrig/n8n-for-custom-nodes/README.md

 ## Overview

 This setup uses Docker to run n8n with your custom nodes, handling all dependencies and configurations automatically.
-The scripts are designed to work seamlessly on Windows, macOS, and Linux.
+The Node-based setup script works seamlessly on Windows, macOS, and Linux.

 ## Prerequisites